Back to Blog

 • Mass exploitation as a business model: Public sources and DarkWebSonar telemetry both show that CL0P's most impactful campaigns are built on mass exploitation of critical services, rather than one‑off intrusions.

-• Operational resilience: Despite law‑enforcement actions and periods of reduced visibility, CL0P and affiliated clusters have repeatedly resurfaced with new campaigns (Accellion > GoAnywhere/Fortra > MOVEit > Cleo > Oracle EBS).
+• Operational resilience: Despite law‑enforcement actions and periods of reduced visibility, CL0P and affiliated clusters have repeatedly resurfaced with new campaigns (Accellion > GoAnywhere/Fortra > MOVEit > Cleo > Oracle EBS > 2026 wave).

 DarkWebSonar Insights